 2. One Hundred Years of Solitude by Gabriel García Márquez

 This book was given to me by my friend Conrad for graduation.
 I'd heard the title tossed around a lot, but it never sounded particularly interesting.
 Until I read the first chapter.
-García Márquez is one of those authors that reminds you just how beautiful language is (and it was originally written in Spanish, which in my opinion is even prettier than English); his vivid imagery and carefully-chosen words have a kind of lyricism to them.
-Some of his phrases are so elegant it makes me marvel at how great some writers are, that these small fragments kind of just come together in their heads and sound so harmonious.
+García Márquez is one of those authors that reminds you just how beautiful language is (and it was originally written in Spanish, which in my opinion is even prettier than English); his vivid imagery and carefully-chosen words have this kind of lyricism to them.
+Some of his phrases are so elegant it makes me want to cry.
+It's amazing how great writers can take these small fragments in their heads and spin them into beautiful sentences and passages with so much harmony.
 It's classified as "magical realism," which I actually really like because it brings this kind of whimsicality to an otherwise ordinary story about a multigenerational family settling in the fictional town of Macondo.

 3. The Shadow of the Wind by Carlos Ruiz Zafón